microsoft/AcademicContent/Azure University Tour/WebAppHOL/README.md

     // });
 }
 ```
-Add the 'GetNeighborhoods' function to the index.js file using the code snippet below.
+7. Add the 'GetNeighborhoods' function to the index.js file using the code snippet below:

 ```javascript
 /**